|Study location||Hungary, Budapest|

 You must take the original entry qualification documents along with you when you finally go to the university.

-Applications are accepted from the following territories (based on citizenship): Algeria, Argentina, Belarus, Brazil, Cambodia, Cape Verde, China, Colombia, Cuba, Ecuador, Georgia, India, Indonesia, Iran, Iraq, Israel, Japan, Jordan, Kazakhstan, Kosovo, Kyrgyzstan, Lebanon, Macedonia, Mexico, Moldova, Mongolia, Montenegro, Morocco, Myanmar (Burma), Pakistan, Singapore, South Korea, State of Palestine, Sudan, Syria, Turkmenistan, Vietnam, Yemen.
+Applications are accepted from the following territories (based on citizenship): Algeria, Argentina, Belarus, Brazil, Cambodia, Cape Verde, China, Colombia, Cuba, Ecuador, Ethiopia, Georgia, India, Indonesia, Iran, Iraq, Israel, Japan, Jordan, Kazakhstan, Kosovo, Kyrgyzstan, Lebanon, Macedonia, Mexico, Moldova, Mongolia, Montenegro, Morocco, Myanmar (Burma), Namibia, Pakistan, Serbia, Singapore, South Korea, State of Palestine, Sudan, Syria, Turkmenistan, Uruguay, Uzbekistan, Vietnam, Yemen.

 A motivation letter must be added to your application.